sensorario/go-book/Introduction/Control Structures/if.md

 }
 ```

 If statement can execute a little statement before the condition.
-The scope of variable create here is just the if scope.
+The scope of variable create here is just the if scope, and also in else scope and else if.